-The THERMOS Interest and Ambassador Group is a group of likeminded, exemplary strategic stakeholders that support the roll-out and adoption of the THERMOS model.
+The THERMOS Interest and Ambassador Group is a group of likeminded, exemplary strategic stakeholder organisations that supported the roll-out and adoption of the THERMOS model during the THERMOS project.

-All cities, energy agencies, public and private utilities and other relevant stakeholders interested in the use and dissemination of the THERMOS tools and software can become an Ambassador (and Trainer) by expressing their interest in filling in the online sign up form.
-After having completed the form, potential Ambassadors will be contacted by THERMOS partners and be provided with tailor-made material and further information regarding the process.
+The THERMOS project may have ended, but cities, energy agencies, public and private utilities and other relevant stakeholders still interested in supporting the use and dissemination of the THERMOS tools and software can become an Ambassador by expressing their interest in filling in the online sign up form.
+After having completed the form, potential Ambassadors will be contacted by THERMOS partners.
+Special tool access may be provided depending on the level of involvement.

 COGEN Europe, the European Association for the Promotion of Cogeneration, is the cross-sectoral voice of the cogeneration industry.
 Its mission is to work with EU institutions and stakeholders to shape better policies and eliminate administrative, regulatory and market barriers to the wider use of cogeneration in Europe.
 The cogeneration sector is committed to the creation of a resilient, decentralised and carbon neutral European energy system by 2050, empowering European citizens and industry to generate their own efficient, reliable and affordable clean heat and power locally.